-In Ephesians 1:11 Paul uses this term again saying, “In him we were also chosen, having been predestined according to the plan of him who works out everything in conformity with the purpose of his will.”
-In this verse, and the one that follows, Paul appears to be speaking of himself and the other early believers, the first to put their hope in Christ.
-Within the body of Christ, Paul and the other early believers, were chosen by God to proclaim the message of truth, the gospel.
+In Ephesians 1:11, Paul uses this term again, saying, “In him we were also chosen, having been predestined according to the plan of him who works out everything in conformity with the purpose of his will.”
+In this verse, and the one that follows, Paul appears to be speaking of himself and the other early Jewish believers, the first to put their hope in Christ.
+Within the body of Christ, Paul and the other early believers were chosen by God to proclaim the message of truth, the gospel.
 And by this proclamation, to bring others into the body of Christ.
-So here predestination would seem to be limited to specific individuals within Christ for a specific purpose.
-By extension you might see that each of us within the body of Christ are predestined to fill a specific role within the body.
+So here, predestination would seem to be limited to specific individuals within Christ for a specific purpose.
+By extension, you might see that each of us within the body of Christ is predestined to fill a specific role within the body.

 What Does It All Mean?